Bamberg witch trials: Legacy and aftermath

 Several smaller witch trials followed until the last one in 1680.
 By that time, a total of around 1,000 people had been killed in the Prince-Bishopric of Bamberg.
-In contemporary Germany, the gigantic, parallel mass witch trials of Würzburg and Bamberg were seen as role models by other states and cities interested in investigating witchcraft, notably Wertheim and Mergentheim.
+In contemporary Germany, the gigantic, parallel mass witch trials of Würzburg and Bamberg were seen as role models by other Catholic states and cities interested in investigating witchcraft, notably Wertheim and Mergentheim.